jcwang123/BA-Transformer/README.md

 - [x] Training Codes
 - [ ] MS

-For more details or any questions, please feel easy to contact us by email ^\_^
+For more details or any questions, please feel easy to contact us by email (jiachengw@stu.xmu.edu.cn).

 ## Usage